 BT Journal Digital Magazine

-The Journal for taking your photography to new heights, the BT Journal for 16yrs has had one simple goal, help you take your photography to the next level.
+The Journal for taking your photography to new heights, the BT Journal for 17yrs has had one simple goal, help you take your photography to the next level.
 Written by Moose Peterson, the BTJ brings to you the stories behind the images Moose has spent the last four decades capturing.
 Whether it’s wildlife, landscapes, aviation and even creepy crawlies, the craft behind the camera and in the digital darkroom are presented in a way to excite, entertain and educate.
 In this day and age though, the limits of a paper printed Journal slows down the educational process.
 Well we’re breaking the barrier with our Digital BT Journal Magazine!

 Please review our app on the App Store.
 Your feedback is greatly appreciated!

 The Digital BT Journal requires an internet connection to download.
 We highly recommend using a high speed internet connection such as at home or at a Starbucks.
-Switching out of the app will also slow the download.
+Switching out of the app will also stop the download.

 (Some of these are from reviewers all over the world, not visible in the U.S. App Store)